 An intersegmental reflex arc is created when stimulating one muscle.
 This occurs when the impulse comes from one site, and several muscles in the associated group respond.
 This lends itself to supporting the knowledge that a Bowen response can take place over a general area without work being done on all the painful muscles.
 Working on the vastus lateralis above the knee with just one Bowen move, for example, will provide relaxation to many muscles of the leg.

-The first two moves around the waist in Bowen Therapy result in an overall balancing effect to the body.
-They may be the only moves done for the day for some patients.
+The first two moves on the lower lumbar [back] region in Bowen Therapy result in an overall balancing effect to the body.
 During injury or compensation for injury, it is suggested that the fascia that surrounds the muscle fibers – a strong elastic layer between the skin and underlying tissues – shrinks around the injured part to strengthen and protect it.

 After a broken bone, for example, the muscle may not be able to return to normal due to kinking of the fascia and impedance of lymph flow and circulation.
 Many proprioceptors are located in the fascia.
 Under normal circumstances the fascia is lubricated with nutrients and a small amount of fluid, allowing the muscle groups to glide effortlessly over each other.